antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 ## Available game engines

 The first step to developing games in .NET is to choose a [game engine](https://dotnet.microsoft.com/apps/games/engines?WT.mc_id=gamedev-blog-abhamed).
 You can think of engines as the frameworks and tools you use for developing your game.
 There are many game engines that use .NET and they differ widely.
 Some of the engines are commercial and some are completely royalty free and open source.
 I am excited to see some of them planning to adopt .NET 5 soon.
 Just choose the engine that better works for you and your game.
-I am writing another blog post, coming soon, that will help you learn about .NET game engines, and which one would be best for you.
+Would you like to read a blog post to help you learn about .NET game engines, and which one would be best for you?

 ### Online services for your game

-If you're building your game with .NET, then you have a wide choice on how to build your online [game services](https://dotnet.microsoft.com/apps/games/services?WT.mc_id=gamedev-blog-abhamed).
+If you're building your game with .NET, then you have many choices on how to build your online [game services](https://dotnet.microsoft.com/apps/games/services?WT.mc_id=gamedev-blog-abhamed).
 You can use ready-to-use services like [Microsoft Azure PlayFab](https://playfab.com?WT.mc_id=gamedev-blog-abhamed).
 You can also build from scratch on [Microsoft Azure](https://docs.microsoft.com/gaming/azure?WT.mc_id=gamedev-blog-abhamed). .NET also runs on multiple operating systems, clouds, and services, it doesn't limit you to use Microsoft's platforms.

 ## .NET has a rich set of tools